March 821: March Grand Prix Team

 Rupert Keegan took over Mass' cockpit for the remaining five races.
 Keegan failed to qualify twice, including on his debut in Germany.
-Once his car broke down for technical reasons, at the Swiss Grand Prix a driver's error led to his early retirement.
-Only in Las Vegas did Keegan finish: He finished twelfth, three laps behind the winner.
+Once his car broke down for technical reasons, at the Swiss Grand Prix a driving error led to his early retirement.
+Only in Las Vegas did Keegan finish, placing twelfth, three laps behind the winner.

 The second chassis was entered for Raul Boesel at every Grand Prix in 1982.
-Boesel missed the pre-qualification in Monaco and the qualification on four other occasions.
+Boesel failed to pre-qualify in Monaco and missed qualification on four other occasions.
 His best grid position was 17th at the Brazilian Grand Prix, otherwise, like his teammates, he mostly started the race from the last three rows of the grid.
 Boesel finished four times; his best result was an eighth place, which he achieved after the disqualification of Niki Lauda in Belgium.
 Boesel retired four times due to technical defects in the engine or the chassis.
-At the Canadian Grand Prix, Boesel was indirectly involved in the fatal accident involving the Osella pilot Riccardo Paletti.
+At the Canadian Grand Prix, Boesel was indirectly involved in the fatal accident involving the Osella driver Riccardo Paletti.
 At the start, Didier Pironi stalled the engine of his Ferrari 126C2.
 Most of the following drivers managed to avoid the unexpected obstacle.
 However, Boesel reacted very late and touched the standing Ferrari.
 Riccardo Paletti, whose view of the stationary vehicle had previously been blocked by Boesel, was unable to react in time and crashed violently into the rear of the Ferrari.

 LBT Team March

 Emilio de Villota entered the March 821 RM07 for his privateer team, LBT Team March, in five Grands Prix.
 LBT was the last team to use customer chassis in Formula 1.
 The organization of the racing was not by RAM Racing but by the Formula 2 racing team Onyx Racing, which was managed by Mike Earle.
 Earle referred to de Villota as "the last gentleman driver".
-He had a technical understanding; however, his talent was not enough to establish himself in the Formula 1 World Championship with a mediocre car.
+He had technical understanding; however, his talent was not enough to establish himself in the Formula 1 World Championship with a mediocre car.

 De Villota entered his March 821 at the Belgian, Monaco, Canadian, US East and Dutch Grands Prix.
 In Belgium and Monaco, he already failed in the pre-qualification, in the other three World Championship races he failed to qualify.
-Usually, de Villota drove the slowest lap time; an exception was the US East Grand Prix, where he was faster than Nelson Piquet in the new, largely untested BMW - turbocharged Brabham BT50.
+Usually, de Villota drove the slowest lap time; an exception was the US East Grand Prix, where he was faster than Nelson Piquet in the new, largely untested BMW-turbocharged Brabham BT50.